USNavalResearchLaboratory/PyEBSDIndex/doc/installation.rst

 Installation
 ============

-The package can be installed with `pip <https://pypi.org/project/pyebsdindex>`__ or from source on all operating systems with Python >= 3.7, and from Anaconda on Linux or Windows with Python 3.8 and 3.9.
+The package can be installed with `pip <https://pypi.org/project/pyebsdindex>`__, `conda <https://anaconda.org/conda-forge/pyebsdindex>`__, or from source, and supports Python >= 3.7.
+All alternatives are available on Windows, macOS and Linux.

 In order to avoid potential conflicts with other system Python packages, it is strongly recommended to use a virtual environment, such as ``venv`` or ``conda`` environments.